mrjuda/setup-env/README.md

 - Apply these settings to a project: Awesome Books
 ### Tutorial
 #### PART 1: REPOSITORY: CREATE AND SYNC
-- New repo on GitHub (MIT LICENSE ONLY, no README, no nothing)
+1. Create a new repo on GitHub (MIT LICENSE ONLY, no README, no nothing)
-- Open vscode > Clone Git Repository > Clone from GitHub > choose the one you created
+2. Open vscode > Clone Git Repository > Clone from GitHub > choose the one you created
-- Choose a local folder to sync the repo > open the project
+3. Choose a local folder to sync the repo > open the project
-- With the project open in vscode, open the VSCODE TERMINAL
+4. With the project open in vscode, open the VSCODE TERMINAL
-- Initial SYNC/PUSH to the GitHub repository:
+5. Initial SYNC/PUSH to the GitHub repository:
   `git push --set-upstream origin main` (make sure there are no errors)

   > If you get any errors, make sure you connect your local Git instalation to your remote Github repository properly.

-- Create a new branch > Add > Commit > Push:
+6. Create a new branch > Add > Commit > Push:
   `git checkout -b repoSetup` >> `git push --set-upstream origin repoSetup`
-- Open LICENSE file > ADD A BLANK LINE to the end of the file
+7. Open LICENSE file > ADD A BLANK LINE to the end of the file
-- SAVE: ADD: COMMIT: PUSH:
+8. SAVE: ADD: COMMIT: PUSH:
   `git add .` >> `git commit -m "Initial commit"` >> `git push`
-- Open GitHub > Open a new PULL REQUEST from this branch **(DO IT LIKE A PRO)**
+9. Open GitHub > Open a new PULL REQUEST from this branch **(DO IT LIKE A PRO)**

-- Now, you're gonna use vscode for everything.
+Now, you're gonna use vscode for everything.
 Almost no GitHub from now on.

 #### PART 2: HTML + CSS LINTER CONFIGURATION
 > *IMPORTANT NOTE:* the following instructions are based on [this Microverse tutorial](https://github.com/microverseinc/linters-config/tree/master/html-css-js)

 **SET-UP GITHUB ACTIONS:**
-- Create a `.github/workflows` folder and add a copy of [`.github/workflows/linters.yml`](https://github.com/microverseinc/linters-config/blob/master/html-css-js/.github/workflows/linters.yml) to that folder.
+1. Create a `.github/workflows` folder and add a copy of [`.github/workflows/linters.yml`](https://github.com/microverseinc/linters-config/blob/master/html-css-js/.github/workflows/linters.yml) to that folder.
   ```
   mkdir .github
   mkdir .github/workflows
   touch .github/workflows/linters.yml
   ```
-- Make sure you copy/paste the content of [`.github/workflows/linters.yml`](https://github.com/microverseinc/linters-config/blob/master/html-css-js/.github/workflows/linters.yml) to that file.
+2. Make sure you copy/paste the content of [`.github/workflows/linters.yml`](https://github.com/microverseinc/linters-config/blob/master/html-css-js/.github/workflows/linters.yml) to that file.

+> Thanks to [@akeegandev](https://github.com/akeegandev "Aaron Keegan's GitHub profile") for the help on the step 3 below:

-  > NOTE: If you work with SCSS files, you need to perform a few modifications to the linter configuration files.
+3. If you work with SCSS files, you need to perform a few modifications to the linter configuration files.
   1. In the file `.github/workflows/linters.yml` [line 48](https://github.com/microverseinc/linters-config/blob/master/html-css/.github/workflows/linters.yml#L48) replace `"**/*.{css,scss}"` with `"**/*.scss"`
   2. Use `npx stylelint "**/*.scss"` to lint you SCSS files and not the generated CSS

 **SET-UP LOCAL LINTERS:**
 - Create a `.gitignore` file in your *ROOT* directory and add `node_module` to it: